davidgrenier/Kendo/README.md

 ### Kendo Wrapper

-This is a WebSharper extension for [KendoUI](http://demos.kendoui.com/web/overview/index.html) web.
+This is an F# friendly WebSharper wrapper for [KendoUI](http://demos.kendoui.com/web/overview/index.html) web and sample site.

-Also contains an F# friendly wrapper to isolate your codebase from the imperative nature of the Kendo API.
+It is built to work on top of IntelliFactory's Premium Extension for Kendo.

 #### Contact